camillegit/camillegit.github.io/_posts/2024-11-29-OptimalDecisionMaking.md

 ## Conclusion and Perspectives

 With the optimization model developed, it can now be tested and refined.
 Results are promising, providing optimized equipment sets according to various criteria.
 This was useful for approximating the most competitive in-game equipment, independently of the database.
 Some adaptations are needed to account for additional parameters, such as how easily equipment can be obtained or its in-game price.
 These could be included in the objective function or constraints if the data is available.
 Additionally, the objective could aim to maximize ultimate combat variables like damage, though this reaches the limits of problem formulation due to the game’s non-transitive mechanics and complex combat options.
-This is where the real fun lies: finding strategies suited to each situation and opponent.
+This is where the real fun lies, finding strategies suited to each situation and opponent.
 The program is available on my GitHub, and feedback is welcome.

 While using this algorithm for this purpose might seem trivial, **linear, quadratic, stochastic, and dynamic optimization** have many applications in robotics and management via operations research.
-For example, in **quadratic optimization**, the **Markowitz model** is stated as:
+For example, in **quadratic optimization**, the **Markowitz model** is stated as :

 $$